DiogenesN/woodland/README.md

 		 (if you just want to test it then run: make run)
 ## Tips

+  You will have to do a lot of work to adjust the correct header files paths in wlroots.\
-  If wlroots complains about missing header files then copy the header files from 'include' directory to '/usr/include/wlr/types/'
+  Copy the header files from 'include' directory to '/usr/include/wlroots-0.18/wlr/types/'

 # Usage